CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/02_Project_Charter.md

 *   To develop a robust and scalable platform for the secure and permanent storage of historical documents and other valuable data.
 *   To provide a user-friendly interface for data ingestion, metadata generation, and verification.
-*   To establish a strong partnership with POK Technology to leverage their expertise in verifiable credentials.
+*   To integrate a robust verifiable credential solution using Lit Protocol.
 *   To stablish collaborations with human rights organisations, research and development public and private institutions.
 *   To secure funding for the long-term development and expansion of the project.